 How to Make Sheet Music Ornaments

-A big Hello my Art and Paper Crafting friends.
-It’s Rebecca E. Parsons, aka Cre8tiva, sharing a fun holiday Mixed Media tutorial with you – How to Make Sheet Music Ornaments!
+A big Hello to my Art and Paper Crafting friends.
+It’s Rebecca E. Parsons, sharing a fun holiday craft tutorial with you – How to Make Sheet Music Ornaments!
 We will be using some of the gorgeous Sheet Music images from The Graphics Fairy to make them extra special.
 But you can use almost any image here for these treasures.
-Can you believe that it is November already?
+Can you believe that it is nearly November already?
 This is a great project for getting into the holiday spirit.
 It is also a fun family project to do together.

 TGF Sheet Music Image HERE HERE HERE